 Where To Stay In Manali

-If you’re, however, looking for a peaceful locale I can suggest Hamta Valley without a second thought.
-It’s moreover in Hamta Valley (after being familiar with Manali area like the back of my hand) that I started my first hospitality venture, an adventure camping site in Manali with the name of FootlooseCamps, because of the beauty and easy accessibility of the place.
+If are asking where to stay in Manali wanting to stay at someplace quiet, I can suggest Hamta Valley without a second thought.
+It’s moreover in Hamta Valley that I started my first hospitality venture, an adventure camping site in Manali with the name of FootlooseCamps.

-Food: Food in Manali can cost 150-400 Rupees per person in a good restaurant/cafe.
+Food: Food there can cost 150-400 Rupees per person in a good restaurant/cafe.
 If you’re a budget backpacker, however, it’s not hard to find a full meal for less than 120 Rupees for a person.
 Manali Mall Road has some of the most expensive restaurants that I often avoid.
-You can find something similar to eat in a restaurant just as good in Old Manali or Vashishth for much cheaper than in Manali Mall Road.
+You can find something similar to eat in a restaurant just as good in the Old town or in Vashishth for a much cheaper price than on Mall Road.